-Therefore, our second assessment is that it was here then Technology From the RRAM family, or ReRAM (Resistive Random Access Memory), where a difference in potentials on dielectric oxide creates oxygen atoms that significantly change the resistance of the material to allow the difference between '0' and '1' modes for information retention - When Intel may be using one of the oxides that it has researched and developed in its processor manufacturing business - hafnium oxide, for example.
+Therefore, our second assessment is that it was here then Technology From the RRAM family, or ReRAM (RTR Resistive Random Access Memory), in which the potential difference on dielectric oxide creates a movement of oxygen atoms that substantially changes the resistance of the material that allows a distinction between '0' and '1' for information - When it is possible that Intel uses one of the oxides that it has researched and developed in the framework of its processor manufacturing business - the phenium oxide, for example.

 Beyond the fascinating and groundbreaking technology that lies beneath the surface, the punch line is that the first 3D Xpoint memories are not found in the laboratory at a single prototype level, but in mass production preparations with an impressive 128 gigabit storage capacity per chip - and should be available as early as next year.

-Intel and Micron introduced a Xpoint chip wafer that creates 20 nm lithography at a joint venture of the two companies in Utah, USA, with 128 gigabyte storage capacity allowing them to be competitive and equivalent to the chipsetNAND We are already familiar with their first generation - hence, naturally, the volume and compression of the chips3D Xpoint Will only grow.
-It's a little hard to believe this whole thing that pops out of nowhere, but as mentioned - when two of the most significant chip makers in the market say something like this bombastic, chances are it's not just a buzz of content.
+Intel and Micron unveiled a Xpoint chip wafer that creates 20 nanometer lithographs at a joint plant of the two companies in Utah, USA, with 128 GB of storage per chip allowing them to be competitive and equivalent to the chips.NAND Familiar to us, already in their first generation - and hence, naturally, the volumes and compactness of the chips3D Xpoint Will only grow.
+It's a little hard to believe this whole thing that popped up out of nowhere, but as mentioned - when two of the most significant chip makers on the market say something so bombastic, chances are it's not just an empty buzz.

-We will continue to follow with interest one of the most intriguing announcements in the world of hardware recently, and we will update you accordingly, of course.
+We will continue to follow with interest one of the most intriguing announcements in the hardware world recently, and we will update you accordingly of course.